NASUK artists getting together in Wodonga Gallery, Rainham Essex

 Lara Ige-Jacks ” GREENER PASTURES” Acrylic Mixed Media on Canvas 2024 150cm x 120cm

-Lara Ige-Jacks “Greener Pastures” explores the migrants deep connection to their roots, grounded in a strong sense of self, heritage, lineage, ancestral values and beliefs.
-The Yoruba motifs are a homage to that legacy.
-The cowrie shells and beads used in this place inherited from her grandfather, embody the ancient values of protection from evil spirits, as well as symbols of wealth and good fortune- wishes that resonates with those embarking on journeys to other lands.
+Lara Ige-Jacks “Greener Pastures” explores the immigrants strong connection to their roots anchored on their sense of self, heritage, lineage, ancestry values and beliefs.
+The African motifs are a homage to that legacy.
+The cowrie shells and beads used on this piece were inherited from her grandfather passing on the ancient values placed on cowrie shells as protection from evil spirits, for abundance of wealth and good luck, which every migrant would wish for themselves.

 Titus Agbara ” THE JOURNEY” Oil on Canvas Assemblage 2003 to 2024 152cm x 182cm